 3. Foreword

 4. Introduction and different forms of employee ownership

 6. When and how to introduce employee ownership in your company

 13. Do's and don'ts of employee ownership

 14. Tax reliefs: how they work and when they can help

 18. Implementation flowchart

 19. Conclusion

 20. Schedule: Tax reliefs in more detail

 FOREWORD

-Employee ownership is the model in which the share capital of a business is partly or entirely owned by its workforce.
-It is the fastest growing form of business ownership in the UK.
+Employee ownership is a model of businesses ownership in which the share capital of a business is either partly or entirely owned by its workforce.